-GR: 11,12, One year (grade weighted), Credit: 1 PREREQUISITE: Must successfully complete both semes-

-PREREQUISITE: Must successfully complete both semesters of Spanish IV.
+GR: 11,12, One year (grade weighted), Credit: 1 PREREQUISITE: Must successfully complete both semesters of Spanish IV or teacher recommendation.
 The Spanish Conversation and Composition A course covers the equivalent of an intermediate college-level course.
 Thematic vocabulary units are integrated with a systematic review of previously presented grammar structures.
 Internet articles are used for reading comprehension and writing activities.
 Other native reading selections come from a variety of sources.
 This course is designed to improve conversational and writing skills.
-(NCAA Core Course)
+This course is recommended to be taken before the AP course.(NCAA Core Course)